forseti-security/forseti-security/_faq/installation_and_deployment/run-forseti-without-org-access.md

 project, VM instances, CloudSQL db, and most importantly the service accounts.

+1. If you want to inventory all the resources in a folder, edit the `forseti_conf_server.yaml` and point the `root_resource_id` to the target folder: `folders/<foo_folder_id>`.
+Be sure to force the server to reload the updated configuration.
+Grant the folder editor role to the forseti server service account, on the target folder.

-1. Grant the Forseti server service account with project viewer role on the specific projects that you want Forseti to audit.
+1. If you want to inventory all the standalone projects under the org, no update to `forseti_conf_server.yaml` is necessary.
+Directly grant the project viewer role to Forseti server service account, on the specific projects that you want Forseti to inventory.

 When you run the Forseti inventory again, you will see the project and all the project resources collected in inventory.